 For the benefit of our listeners who may be new to the field of marketing, we asked Dave to explain what is a Funnel.
 In his words, “It is a path when taking people from attracting them to the site in the first place, along the way to ultimately becoming a customer, and then becoming a loyal customer.

-A lot of people think that funnels stop at the sale, but actually, the funnel process is developing repeat customer and loyalty, and ultimately actually having those customers become marketers for the company because they’re out there recommending you and spreading the word as well.
+A lot of people think that funnels stop at the sale, but actually, the process of building a funnel means developing repeat customer and loyalty, and ultimately actually having those customers become marketers for the company because they’re out there recommending you and spreading the word as well.
 A funnel is simply just, it’s where you’ve mapped out the kind of the ideal path that your potential customers are going to take, to kind of take them along the journey to ultimately becoming a customer.

 The way that I teach is, once you’ve defined that problem, and what the desired outcome is, what the desired sort of success looks like for that customer, is to think about how you’re actually going to attract them in the first place.
 Which is basically with lead magnets.
 Either something like … It could just be that something as simple as like a really little mini-course or a checklist PDF or something … It can be something really, really simple.
 Actually, the best lead magnets are the ones that somebody can kind of download your PDF and get in a win straightaway.
 Huge e-books generally don’t perform very well, because it’s just too much of an investment in time.